-- 21. Set clear hiring policies for employees or former employees of the independent auditors. - 22.
-Establish procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting or audit matters, and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding accounting or auditing matters. - 23.
-Review disclosures made by the Corporation's Chief Executive Officer and Chief Financial Officer regarding compliance with their certification obligations under applicable securities law or stock exchange requirements, if any, including in respect of the Corporation's internal controls for financial reporting and evaluations thereof, and disclosure controls and procedures. - 24.
-Oversee the administration, financial reporting and investment activities of the Corporation's defined benefit pension plan and the defined contribution pension plan (together, the "Pension Plans"), any succession plans and any related supplemental retirement arrangements. - 25.
-Report to the Board with respect to the actuarial soundness of the Pension Plans, the administrative aspects of the pension plans, investment policy, performance of the investment portfolios and compliance with government legislation. - 26.
-Consider amendments to the Pension Plans and make recommendations in respect thereof to the Board.
+- 4.6.1 Oversee the administration, financial reporting and investment activities of the Corporation's defined benefit pension plan and the defined contribution pension plan (together, the "Pension Plans"), any succession plans and any related supplemental retirement arrangements. - 4.6.2 Report to the Board with respect to the actuarial soundness of the Pension Plans, the administrative aspects of the pension plans, investment policy, performance of the investment portfolios and compliance with government legislation. - 4.6.3 Consider amendments to the Pension Plans and make recommendations in respect thereof to the Board.